mhrimaz/AwesomeJavaFX/README.md

 - [ScalaFX](http://www.scalafx.org/) - simplifies creation of JavaFX-based user interfaces in Scala
 - [TornadoFX](https://github.com/edvin/tornadofx) - Lightweight JavaFX Framework for Kotlin
 - [WorkbenchFX](https://github.com/dlemmermann/WorkbenchFX) - A lightweight RCP framework for JavaFX applications.
+- [AsyncFX](https://github.com/RyanSusana/AsyncFX) - An asynchronous library for JavaFX.
+It focuses on Kotlin and Java.
+It includes a nice DSL for asynchronous calls.

 ## Books